OpenINF/openinf.github.io/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this document, which is a set of guidelines to help you contribute to this project.

-Whether you're finding bugs, adding new capabilities, fixing anything broken, or improving documentation, get started by submitting an issue or pull request.
+Whether you’re finding bugs, adding new capabilities, fixing anything broken, or improving documentation, get started by submitting an issue or pull request.

 This project uses the following tools to organize discussion.